jimmylevell/crowd-overview/ObjectCounter/_Prerequisite_OpenCV_CUDA/Readme.md

 ### Changing CUDA Version
 In this project you are required to switch between CUDA versions 11.6 and 11.2.
 This can be done by changing the CUDA_HOME environment variable.
 The CUDA_HOME environment variable is used by the CUDA compiler driver (nvcc) to locate the CUDA Toolkit installation.
 The CUDA_HOME environment variable is also used by the CUDA runtime to locate the CUDA Toolkit installation.
 Initially the CUDA_HOME environment variable is set by the CUDA Toolkit installer.

-## Step 0: Check CUDA Version
+#### Step 0: Check CUDA Version
-Check what version of CUDA you have.
-You can enter this to any command prompt (cmd, anaconda, etc)
+Check what version of CUDA you have by using the following command.
 ```bash
 nvcc --version
 ```